DrKalen/Flashback/README.md

 ![SCREENSHOT](./images/Flashback4.png)

-     * All navigation is fulluy inuitive: users do not need "Instructions" to know how to use the app.
+     * All navigation is fully inuitive: users do not need "Instructions" to know how to use the app.

 * Technology:
      * Content is rendered to an HTML page.